Full Report

 Allegations and Legal Proceedings

-Aleo faces allegations of fraud, perjury, and impersonation, with a notable case involving the suppression of critical reviews via fraudulent DMCA takedown notices.
+Aleo faces allegations of fraud, perjury, and impersonation, with a notable case involving the suppression of critical reviews via fraudulent takedown notices.
 He was arrested in 2014 in Catania for acting as an unauthorized financial intermediary and is currently set for trial on April 1, 2025, in Palermo for fraud related to Italy’s Superbonus scheme, with assets worth over 47 million euros seized.

 Risk Assessment